InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

         - `Repository URL`
         - `Branch Specifier (blank for 'any')`

-        Enable the Job (by de-selecting the **Disable this project** option in the **Build Triggers** section) and click **Save**.

-        As the Job runs periodically in the background, once saved, a new Jenkins **Build** will start after a minute or two.
-You'll see its activity in the **Build Executor Status** section of the Jenkins side-panel.

     2. In _your_ new `Fragalysis Frontend (*)` job set the following **Pipeline** section variables accordingly: -

         - `Repository URL`
         - `Branch Specifier (blank for 'any')`

-        Enable the Job and save it as before.

     3. In _your_ new `Fragalysis Stack (*)` job set the following **Pipeline** section variables accordingly: -